Antonio32A/SlayerUtilities/README.md

 ### Setup

-[Download the repository ZIP](https://github.com/Antonio32A/SlayerUtilities/archive/master.zip) from GitHub and extract the contents of it to a folder named `SlayerUtilities` (so it doesn't have the `-master` in it's name).
+Download [SlayerUtilities.zip](https://github.com/Antonio32A/SlayerUtilities/files/4399430/SlayerUtilities.zip) and extract it's contents.
+You should be left with a folder named `SlayerUtilities`.

 Copy that folder into your `.minecraft/config/ChatTriggers/modules` folder.
 It should look like this: